yapb/docs/docs/configuring.rst

 Specifies whether bot should not 'fix' camp directions of camp waypoints when loading old PWF format.

-.. note:: If you are using pwf waypoints from PODBot 3.0 this cvar should be disabled, as it can break the directions of the camp points.
+.. note:: This option was made to fix camp directions when using waypoints from PODBot 2.5, old YaPB versions or other PODBot clones that do not allow to set a horizontal camp direction.
+If you are using pwf waypoints from PODBot 3.0 this cvar should be disabled, as it can break the directions of the camp nodes.

 Minimum value is ``0``, Maximum value is ``1``, Default value is ``1``.